fantasycalendar/FoundryVTT-Sequencer/README.md

     - `preCreateSequencerSound` - Provides the sound's data
     - `createSequencerSound` - Provides the sound's data
     - `endedSequencerSound` - Provides the sound's data
+- *Sequencer* - Vastly improved the speed of the Database Viewer (thanks to Naito#1235 on discord!)
 - *Effects* - Added screen space layer for UI effects!
     - Added `.screenSpace()` which causes the effect to be played on the screen rather than in the game canvas
     - Added `.screenSpaceAnchor()` which causes the effect to anchor itself to a side on the screen space layer